varshithagurram322/OpenLane_VSDWorkshop/README.md

 2. Calculate the flop ratio.

-   Flop Ratio=Number of D flipflops/Total number of cells Percentage of Dff's=Flop Ratio*100
+   Flop Ratio=Number of D flipflops/Total number of cells

-    All section 1 logs, reports and results can be found in following run folder:
+   Percentage of Dff's=Flop Ratio*100

 Section 1
 1. Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs.